 There are leveraged and non-leveraged ESOPs.
 With a non-leveraged ESOP, the contributions to the plan are either in newly issued stock or cash used to purchase outstanding stock, which will then be reissued to employees.
 The company then funds the plan with cash that will be used to purchase stock back from employees as they retire or leave the company.
 A leveraged ESOP borrows money from a bank or the company’s owners to buy existing stock.
 The stock is then placed into an escrow account and systematically released as the loan is repaid.
 This allows the company the flexibility to defer some of the payments to their employees until the loan is paid off.
 In addition, loan repayments (both principal and interest) are tax deductible, which helps to offset the reduction in share value as a result of the leveraged ESOP transaction.

 The appraiser also must consider the appropriateness and magnitude of control and marketability adjustments to the interest being sold to the ESOP.
 The provisions found in IRS Revenue Ruling 59-60 are generally required for determining fair market value for ESOP transactions, including the marketability of the shares or lack thereof, and the presence or absence of control.
 The existence of an ERISA-required put right (the obligation of the company to purchase shares from employees at fair market value), provides a source of stock liquidity but also results in a growing repurchase liability.
-A control premium may or may not be applicable depending on how soon control will pass to the ESOP and market conditions affecting the company’s stock.
+A control premium may be applicable if significant control passes from the seller to an independent ESOP trustee.

 Center Point provides initial valuations related to the purchase of stock by the ESOP and annual valuation updates for ESOP administration.
 We also provide letter update valuations when ESOP transactions are contemplated at times other than the plan year-end.
 Valuations are a central component of Employee Stock Ownership Plans (ESOP) and are required by law, with severe penalties for non-compliance.